lightdock/lightdock/docs/README.md

 There is a template available to use as a skeleton in the `$LGITHDOCK_HOME/lightdock/scoring/template` directory.

 This section will be completed with more details in the future.
 In the meantime, you can look to the implementation of the different scoring functions already coded in the framework.

+## 7. Examples
+At the moment, these are the examples provided:

+- Quick and dirty protein-protein docking: [2UUY Simple Example](2UUY.md)
+- Complete protein-protein docking example using restraints: [4G6M](4G6M.md)